yaroschiffelers/vue-design-blocks/README.md

 // import './globals'
 ```

-After uncommenting just start your application the way you normally would
+After uncommenting just start your application the way you normally would:

 ```bash
 yarn dev